olha-tsarova/KOA-todo-server/readme.md

 # Server on KOA framework

-Created for using with Todo-app & MondoDB (mongoose)
+Created for using with Todo-app & MariaDB (sequalize)